LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/02-EXO.md

 <sup>16</sup> And the tables [were] the work of God, and the writing [was] the writing of God, graven upon the tables.
 <sup>17</sup> And when Joshua heard the noise of the people as they shouted, he said unto Moses, [There is] a noise of war in the camp.
 <sup>18</sup> And he said, [It is] not the voice of [them that] shout for mastery, neither [is it] the voice of [them that] cry for being overcome: [but] the noise of [them that] sing do I hear.
-<sup>19</sup> And it came to pass, as soon as he came nigh unto the camp, that he saw the calf, and the dancing: and Moses ’ anger waxed hot, and he cast the tables out of his hands, and brake them beneath the mount.
+<sup>19</sup> And it came to pass, as soon as he came nigh unto the camp, that he saw the calf, and the dancing: and Moses’ anger waxed hot, and he cast the tables out of his hands, and brake them beneath the mount.
 <sup>20</sup> And he took the calf which they had made, and burnt [it] in the fire, and ground [it] to powder, and strawed [it] upon the water, and made the children of Israel drink [of it].
 <sup>21</sup> And Moses said unto Aaron, What did this people unto thee, that thou hast brought so great a sin upon them?
 <sup>22</sup> And Aaron said, Let not the anger of my lord wax hot: thou knowest the people, that they [are set] on mischief.